Sammy at Welcome Center

 Note: You are still eligible to receive financial aid while on Financial Aid Warning.
 We advise taking a manageable course load to avoid disqualification.

 Yes.
-All students who apply for Financial Aid will have their academics reviewed regularly to verify that they are making "SAP" or Satisfactory Academic Progress.
-Maintaining this academic progress means that students complete the classes they attempt with a passing or credit grade on their academic transcripts.
-Students must also keep their GPA above 2.0 and cannot exceed 150% of their total program units to complete an A.A., A.S., Vocational Certificate or Transfer program.
-Please read our Academic Requirements page for more information.
+All students who apply for Financial Aid will have their academics reviewed at the end of each semester to verify that they are meeting Satisfactory Academic Progress (SAP).
+Maintaining this academic progress means that students complete the classes they attempt with a passing grade, for financial aid purposes a passing grades that contribute to your GPA includes; A, B, C, and D.

-• You can still receive the California Promise Grant enrollment fee waiver
+• You can still receive the California College Promise Grant enrollment fee waiver, if you are academic standing is at least 50% PACE and 2.0 GPA

-• You may request Reinstatement for the following term IF you meet the Reinstatement requirements
+• You may be reinstated for the following term IF you meet the Reinstatement requirements

-• If you were Disqualified because of extenuating circumstances beyond your control (federal regulations specify these as one time events such as ‘student illness or injury, or death of a relative') AND your situation has changed to allow you to demonstrate satisfactory academic progress, you may submit a Minimum Standard Requirements Appeal form.
+• If you were Disqualified because of extenuating circumstances beyond your control (federal regulations specify these as one time events such as ‘student illness or injury, or death of a relative') AND your situation has changed to allow you to demonstrate satisfactory academic progress, you may submit a Satisfactory Academic Progress (SAP) Appeal form.
 Keep in mind students are only allowed one appeal on file.
 Official supporting documentation explaining the extenuating circumstances is required or your appeal will not be considered.
+Appeals are completed through MyVerify.

-If you are on a Maximum Timeframe extension and do not meet Minimum Standard Requirements and/or you have reached the end of the extended time period, your status will become Ineligible.
-Once you become Ineligible, there are no further appeals and you will not be eligible for Reinstatement.
-Please see our Enrollment Changes Financial Aid page.
+If you are on a Probation due to your Maxtime appeal and do not meet Minimum Standard Requirements and/or you have reached the end of your comprehensive educational plan time period, your status will go back to disqualified.

 Awards and Disbursements

-Your Financial Aid offer letter amounts are based on full-time enrollment.
-If you are enrolled in less than full-time units, the amount you receive will be based on the number of units of enrollment.
+Your Financial Aid offer letter is based on full-time enrollment.
+If you are enrolled in less than full-time, the amount you receive will be based on the number of units you are enrolled in.

 Enrollment Status and Award Amount